paycoreio/docs/docs/products/hpp/index.md

 ## Benefits

-Benefits of payments via the PayCore.io HPP:

--   PayCore.io’s Hosted Payment Pages are suitable for web, smartphones and tablets.
+Why use PayCore.io’s in-app Hosted Payment Page rather than building your own checkout form:

+### Flexibility and Adaptivity

+-   Easy to setup.
+It only takes 5 minutes to have a working flow.
+-   Integrate multiple payment methods like Card, PayPal, Direct debit via Gocardless, ACH via Stripe and Plaid.
+PayCore.io provides a way to control these payment methods without even changing a single line of code at your end.
 -   All payment methods you have enabled are – when relevant – shown to your customers.
 A newly activated payment method is available immediately for all of your visitors.
+-   The Commerce HPP are designed to work with all the payment methods in the world.

+### Excellent User Experience

+-   PayCore.io’s Hosted Payment Pages are suitable for web, smartphones and tablets.
+-   Takes full advantage of mobile browser’s autocomplete functionality.
+For eg. card scanning is supported in iPhone safari browser.
--   You can alter the look and feel of the page easily online in the Commerce Account settings in Dashboard.
+-   You can alter the look and feel of the page easily online in the _Commerce Account settings in Dashboard_.
 -   You can offer over 10 languages to your customers.

--   The Commerce HPP are designed to work with all the payment methods in the world.
+### Smart & Secure payments

 -   If the customer’s first choice of payment method is not successful, it’s very easy for the customer to select and try another one.
 If a customer appears to not have sufficient credit on a checking account a retry by credit card could easily be attempted.
 We handle this for you without asking you to implement any extra APIs.
 -   PayCore.io optimizes the order of payment methods.
 For Dutch customers we know to list iDEAL at the top while for Belgians we start off with the payment method Bancontact.
 A lot of effort goes into this and we optimize this using A/B-testing.
 This way we improve your conversion without your effort.
+-   You can make use of PayCore.io’s smart routing rules to manage payment gateways.
+For different currencies, different gateways can be configured.
+You need not worry about changing your code, if you want to switch to a different gateway.
+Change your smart routing rule, it will get applied in your checkout pages
+-   PCI compliance for collecting card details.

 ## Use cases